vasyas/use-ui-hooks/api-docs/README.md

 Input components are implemented in a separate libraries, for example see [@use-ui/bootstrap3](https://github.com/vasyas/use-ui-bootstrap3).

+In addition, form creates a set of action, see [useActions](README.md#useactions).
+Form action behaves in the same way as in useAction, except
+1) Action implementation receives current form data as the first param
+2) Actions are not launched if form is invalid.

 #### Type parameters:

 | Name | Type | Description |